-3.6.1 Bus Writes
+3.6.2 16-bit Bus Writes

 The host processor is required to perform two contiguous 16-bit writes to complete a single DWORD transfer.
 This DWORD must begin and end on a DWORD address boundary (A[2] and higher, cannot change during a sixteen bit write).
 No ordering requirements exist.
 The processor can access either the low or high word first, as long as the next write is performed to the other word.
-If a write to the same word is performed, the LAN9215 disregards the transfer.
+If a write to the same word is performed, the LAN9218 disregards the transfer.

-3.6.2 Bus Reads
+3.6.3 16-bit Bus Reads

 The host processor is required to perform two consecutive 16-bit reads to complete a single DWORD transfer.
 This DWORD must begin and end on a DWORD address boundary (A[2] and higher, cannot change during a sixteen bit read).
 No ordering requirements exist.
 The processor can access either the low or high word first, as long as the next read is performed from the other word.
 If a read to the same word is performed, the data read is invalid and should be re-read.
 This is not a fatal error.
-The LAN9215 will reset its read counters and restart a new cycle on the next read.
+The LAN9218 will reset its read counters and restart a new cycle on the next read.
+The Upper 16 data pins (D[31:16]) are not driven by the LAN9218 in 16-bit mode.
+These pins have internal pull-down's and the signals are left in a high-impedance state.

-3.6.3 Big and Little Endian Support
+3.6.4 Big and Little Endian Support

-The LAN9215 supports "Big-" or "Little-Endian" processors with either 16 or 32-bit busses.
+The LAN9218 supports "Big-" or "Little-Endian" processors with either 16 or 32-bit busses.
 To support big-endian processors, the hardware designer must explicitly invert the layout of the byte lanes.

-3.6.4 Word Swap Function
+3.6.5 Word Swap Function

-Internally the LAN9215 is 32-bits wide.
-The LAN9215 supports a Word Swap Function.
-This feature is controlled by the Word Swap Register, which is described in Section 5.3.17, "WORD\SWAP-Word Swap Control," on page 93.
+Internally the LAN9218 is 32-bits wide.
+The LAN9218 supports a Word Swap Function when its Host Bus Interface is configured to operate in 16-bit mode.
+This feature is controlled by the Word Swap

+Register, which is described in Section 5.3.17, "WORD\SWAP-Word Swap Control," on page 85.
 This register affects how words on the data bus are written to or read from the Control and Status Registers and the Transmit and Receive Data/Status FIFOs.
-Refer to Table 3.7, "Word Swap Control(16-bit mode only)" below for more details.
-Whenever the LAN9215 transmits data from the Transmit Data FIFO to the network, the low order word is always transmitted first, and when the LAN9215 receives data from the network to the Receive Data FIFO, the low-order word is always received first.
+Refer to Table 3.7, "Word Swap Control (16-bit mode only)" below for more details.
+Whenever the LAN9218 transmits data from the Transmit Data FIFO to the network, the low order word is always transmitted first, and when the LAN9218 receives data from the network to the Receive Data FIFO, the low-order word is always received first.